-During the marathon training, Minal was consuming well over 2500 calories to cope with the training demands placed on the body.
-After it was finished, and for the remainder of the Investment phase, we had to realign her calories to her lower activity levels, and reduce it by 700 in order to give us the small amount of gain per week we were looking for (0.0-0.3kg).
+During the marathon training, Minal was consuming around 2200 calories to cope with the training demands placed on the body.
+After it was finished, and for the remainder of the Investment Phase, we had to realign her calories to her lower activity levels, and reduce it by 700 in order to give us the small amount of gain per week we were looking for (0.0-0.3kg).

 Over the course of her 14 months of muscle building, she added 14 pounds of bodyweight to go from 98lbs (at her leanest) to 112lbs.
 This rate of 1lb/month was perfect, and is a testament to her level of consistency while managing work, socials and the busy life as a mother.